wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

     *   (b) provide the reports that the Bank may require as to the state of the affairs, business, and statutory management of the licensed insurer to persons specified by the Bank (including, but not limited to, the Bank) in the form and with the frequency that the Bank may require.

-    (3) The powers conferred by this subpart on a statutory manager of a life insurer are subject to the requirements of [subpart 3][106] of Part 2 (which relates to statutory funds).
+    (3) The powers conferred by this subpart on a statutory manager of a life insurer are subject to the requirements of [subpart 3][108] of Part 2 (which relates to statutory funds).

 ##### 179 Statutory manager to comply with directions of Bank

 *   (1) Every statutory manager of a licensed insurer must comply with any directions given in writing by the Bank relating to the exercise of the powers of the statutory manager under this subpart.

-    (2) This section is subject to [section 58][425] of the Corporations (Investigation and Management) Act 1989 (as applied by [section 180][231]).
+    (2) This section is subject to [section 58][439] of the Corporations (Investigation and Management) Act 1989 (as applied by [section 180][233]).

 #### Application of Corporations (Investigation and Management) Act 1989

 ##### 180 Application of Corporations (Investigation and Management) Act 1989

-*   The following provisions of the [Corporations (Investigation and Management) Act 1989][422] apply for the purposes of this subpart with all necessary modifications as if a person declared to be subject to statutory management under this subpart were a corporation declared to be subject to statutory management under that Act:
+*   The following provisions of the [Corporations (Investigation and Management) Act 1989][436] apply for the purposes of this subpart with all necessary modifications as if a person declared to be subject to statutory management under this subpart were a corporation declared to be subject to statutory management under that Act:

-    *   (a) [section 42][426] (which relates to a moratorium):
+    *   (a) [section 42][440] (which relates to a moratorium):

-    *   (b) [section 43][427] (which contains a prohibition against the removal of assets), except that a person who commits an offence under section 43(2) is liable on summary conviction,---
+    *   (b) [section 43][441] (which contains a prohibition against the removal of assets), except that a person who commits an offence under section 43(2) is liable on conviction,---

         *   (i) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):